cf73/agpur/content/collections/pages/speaker-cables.md

     content:
       -
         type: text
-        text: "ArgentPur Speaker Cables are available in 5 sizes according to current capacity: 16, 14, 13, 12, and 11AWG.
+        text: "ArgentPur Speaker Cables are available in 5 girths according to current capacity: 16, 14, 13, 12, and 11AWG.
 Choose among these gauges to match your loudspeakers' sensitivity and length requirements."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Approximate the minimum AgPur Speaker Cable AWG required by your system by using the Selector Graphs.'
+        text: 'Approximate the minimum AgPur Speaker Cable AWG required by your system by using the specific Selector Graphs.'
   -
     type: paragraph
     content: